Oppositional Defiant Disorder and Conduct Disorder

 Clinical Pearl: The PCP's Role

 The PCP can play an important role in treatment of ODD and CD.
 They are often the first point of contact and can help caregivers understand basic principles and strategies for managing behavior problems, particularly in young children.
 But intervention by the PCP alone is usually only effective in mild or sub-threshold cases of ODD.
-Furthermore, it is important to consider that caregivers can hear behavior management advice that is offered in a single episode of care without a demonstrated nuanced understanding of a particular family’s situation or an established framework of gradual interventions as condescending and shaming; perhaps more importantly, they may not expect the advice to work even if it were perfectly implemented.
+Furthermore, it is important to consider that caregivers can hear behavioral management advice as shaming or condescending.
+This is particularly true when it is given in a single encounter by someone they feel does not fully understand the patient, their family situation, or past disciplinary failures.
+It is important to establish rapport and a relationship with these patients and their family to work together on a plan for gradual interventions over time.
 For this reason, when symptoms are significantly impacting functioning, unless the PCP believes that an intervention they plan to take (such as pharmacotherapy for ADHD) will impact the behavior problems, a PCP should strongly consider adding a more intensive and longitudinal intervention in the form of psychotherapy or parent management training that will support the patient and family in addressing the symptoms.

 Psychosocial Interventions